Aneurysm - splenic artery; Aneurysm - popliteal artery; Aneurysm - mesenteric artery

 Surgery may be done.
 The type of surgery that is done and when you need it depend on your symptoms and the size and type of aneurysm.

 Surgery may involve a large (open) surgical cut.
-Sometimes, a procedure called endovascular embolization is done.
+Many times, a procedure called endovascular embolization is done.
 Coils or stents of metal are inserted into a brain aneurysm to make the aneurysm clot.
 This reduces the risk for rupture while keeping the artery open.
 Other brain aneurysms may need to have a clip placed on them to close them off and prevent a rupture.

 Aneurysms of the aorta may be reinforced with surgery to strengthen the blood vessel wall.

-Call your provider if you develop a lump on your body, whether or not it is painful and throbbing.
+Contact your provider if you develop a lump on your body, whether or not it is painful and throbbing.

 Go to the emergency room or call 911 or the local emergency number if you have:

 If you are diagnosed with an aneurysm that has not bled, you will need to have regular testing to detect if it increases in size.
+In some cases, your provider will suggest early treatment because the aneurysm is large enough.

 Controlling high blood pressure may help prevent many aneurysms.
 Follow a healthy diet, get regular exercise, and keep your cholesterol at a healthy level to help prevent aneurysms or their complications.